borow028/EPA_Data_Warehouse/README.md

 # EPA_Database
-Designing a database of environmental data using Microsoft tools (SQL Server, SSIS)
+Designing a data warehouse of environmental data using Microsoft tools (SQL Server, SSIS)